theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/json.md

 JSON marshalling
 ----------------

 When exercising the app, you interacted with JSON payloads.
 How does the example app convert data between JSON format and data that can be used by Java classes?
-Fur this purposes Akka HTTP has `akka.http.javadsl.marshallers.jackson.Jackson`
+For this purposes Akka HTTP has `akka.http.javadsl.marshallers.jackson.Jackson`

 We're using the [Jackson](https://github.com/FasterXML/jackson) library here, along with akka-http wrapper that provides marshallers  `Jackson.marshaller()`.